Move to Improve: helping kids to move more

 Move to Improve logo

-Move to Improve (M2I) is a new service based at Perth Children’s Hospital (PCH) that supports children and adolescents with ongoing health conditions such as cancer, type 1 diabetes, cerebral palsy and burns related injuries to increase their participation in physical activity.
+Move to Improve (M2I) is a new service based at Perth Children’s Hospital (PCH), embedded in a research framework, that supports children and adolescents with ongoing health conditions to increase their participation in physical activity.

-Move to Improve has been developed in collaboration by consumers, researchers and health professionals, and will be delivered by a multi-disciplinary team, including exercise physiologists, dietitians, physiotherapists and psychologists who will assist children and adolescents to develop and achieve their own personal physical activity goals.
+Move to Improve has been developed in collaboration by consumers, researchers, and health professionals, and is delivered by a multi-disciplinary team, who assist children and adolescents to develop and achieve their own personal physical activity goals.

-Initial participants in M2I will be outpatients aged 5-17 living in the Perth metropolitan or Peel regions with:
+Currently, M2I is recruiting outpatients aged 5-17 living in the Perth metropolitan region with:

 • Type 1 diabetes: diagnosed for at least 6 months